Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Complete Segal spaces and Segal categories

 The proof that Segal categories and complete Segal spaces are equivalent models for $(\infty,1)$-categories is given by a Quillen equivalence of appropriate model categories.
 The model structure for complete Segal spaces is obtained as a further localization of the Segal space model structure $\sesp$.
 We localize with respect to the map $E^t \rightarrow \Delta[0]^t$, where $E$ is the simplicial set given by the nerve of the category with two objects and a single isomorphism between them.
 One can check that $\Map(E^t, X) \simeq X_{\heq}$, verifying that the local objects with respect to this map are indeed complete.

 \begin{theorem} \cite[7.2]{rezk} There is a cartesian model structure $\css$ on the category of simplicial spaces such that the fibrant objects are the complete Segal spaces. \end{theorem}

 For Segal categories, the underlying category for the model structure is the category of \emph{Segal precategories}, or simplicial spaces $X$ with $X_0$ discrete, such that the fibrant objects are the Segal categories.
 However, since this category does not admit a Reedy-like model structure with levelwise weak equivalences, we cannot obtain the Segal category model structure as a localization; see \cite[\S 3.12]{thesis} for more details.
-Roughly speaking, the problem is that with the discreteness requirement we cannot always obtain the required factorizations to have a model structure with levelwise weak equivalences, so we do not have a good model structure to localize.
-To establish the desired model structure, we thus need a precise definition of the desired weak equivalences.
+Roughly speaking, the problem is that if we want levelwise weak equivalences and cofibrations that are monomorphisms, it is impossible to have the necessary factorizations.
+Thus, to establish the desired model structure, we need a precise definition of the appropriate weak equivalences.

 To this end, let us return to the Segal space model structure for a moment.
-Given any simplicial space $X$, we can take a functorial fibrant replacement of it the model structure $\sesp$, in which the fibrant objects are the (not necessarily complete) Segal spaces.
+Given any simplicial space $X$, we can take a functorial fibrant replacement of it in the model structure $\sesp$, in which the fibrant objects are the (not necessarily complete) Segal spaces.
 Denoting this fibrant replacement by $L_{\Se}$, we make the following definition.

 \begin{definition} A map $f \colon X \rightarrow Y$ of simplicial spaces is a \emph{Dwyer-Kan equivalence} if: \begin{itemize} \item for any $x,y \in \ob(X)$, the map

 is a weak equivalence of simplicial sets; and